Photo via @BenSimons28

 This week, a neo-Nazi group, United Front Canada, is publicly calling for new members to start chapters in Victoria BC, as well as Vancouver, Edmonton, Calgary, Winnipeg, and Toronto.

 And I’m here to get in the way.
 So Anti White Watch, a white supremacist blog, labels me “leader of the anti white gang Anti Racist Action,” “dyke,” “tranny” and more hilarious insults.
-In other words, these are the literally some of the worst people in the world.
+In other words, these are literally some of the worst people in the world.

 The good news is the author advertises our Anti Racist Action group.